magento/devdocs/guides/v2.1/payments-integrations/base-integration/payment-action.md

 Our payment request builder can read payment information, but how this data will be set into additional information?

-In most cases, customers fill all required information (credit card, expiration date, billing address, etc) on payment form.
+In most cases, customers fill all required information (credit card, expiration date, billing address, etc) on checkout payment form.
 So, our payment should provide an ability to display and process payment form on checkout step.
 Information, how to add a custom payment integration to checkout page you can find in [this topic]({{site.gdeurl21}}howdoi/checkout/checkout_payment.html), but we should pay our attention on some important things.